amberroy/vr-planet-chase/README.md

 Share link: http://VRplanetchase.com

-This simple but ground-breaking WebVR game is implemented using Javascript and runs in a web browser, See [WebVR.info](http://webvr.info) for more info and to download a VR-enabled build of Chromium (not yet tested on Firefox Nightly).
+This simple but ground-breaking WebVR game is implemented using Javascript and runs in a web browser, See [WebVR.info](http://webvr.info) for more info and to download a VR-enabled build of Chrome.

 ###Navigate the asteroid field to reach the Red Planet!